scalekit-developers/workflow-agents-demos/secure-token-agents/README.md

 - Connect/authorize HubSpot for your account/tenant inside ScaleKit to obtain a refresh token.
 - Copy the OAuth token endpoint URL for your environment (Prod/Dev) as SCALEKIT_TOKEN_URL.

-Notes:
-- This demo uses the standard OAuth refresh grant against SCALEKIT_TOKEN_URL and expects an `access_token` (and optionally `refresh_token`) in the response.
-- The flow will error if any of the SCALEKIT_* vars are missing — there is no native HubSpot fallback.